SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 # **How to "install" a demo bar**

 You first need to have the Sitecore JS library installed on your target website.
-Use [_TM Script](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/_TM%20Script "_TM Script")
+Use [_TM Script]([https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/_TM%20Script "_TM Script](https://github.com/Chris-Castle/Sitecore-CDP-Scripts/blob/master/_TM%20Script/Sitecore%20CDP%20base%20script.user.js)")

 Then copy and paste the provided code for the demo/data bar into a new Sitecore Web Experience.